 Work through the letters that are left with the following suggestions:

-- start with a good baby names book or online list and write down names that you both like – with perhaps a secondary list of names that one of you likes and the other might be persuaded to like
+- start with a good baby names book or online list and write down names you both like—with perhaps a secondary list of names that one of you likes and the other might be persuaded to like

 - mark names as suitable first names, suitable second names or both

 - say the name to yourself several times quickly, does the name sound like something else when put together?
-Theresa Green (trees are green), or Shiloh Pitt (shallow pit)
+Theresa Green or Jenna Taylor or Callum Murray.

-- do you like the shortened version of the name – don’t call him William if you’d hate him to be called Will, Wills, Willie or Bill
+- do you like the shortened version of the name?
+Don’t use the name William if you hate Will, Wills, Willie, Bill or Billy.

-- how will a shortened version sound with your surname, Matthew Latt is great, but Matt Latt is less good
+- how will a shortened version sound with your surname, Matthew Latt or Joseph King sound great, but Matt Latt or Joe King aren’t so great.

 - are you worried that the name will be ‘too’ popular?
 Will there be 4 other girls called Charlotte in your daughter’s class at school?
 Check out the current Top 100 Baby Names in Australia.